Korosama/scripts/README.md

     Prints the average temperature of your cpu.

-* Lsmedia

-    Same as Code but opens the chosen episode/movie with mpv.

 * Nowplaying

     Prints the current mpd track with a Nerdfont icon and prints 'Nothing Playing' if it's the case.